 The sequencing analysis of HPV types among the 32 HPV-positive subjects reveals significant findings regarding the distribution of low-risk and high-risk HPV types within the studied population.
 The results indicate that 50% of the positive cases were attributed to low-risk HPV types, with HPV11 being the most prevalent at 18.8%, followed by HPV6 at 15.6% and HPV81 at 9.4%.
 Conversely, high-risk HPV types accounted for 40.6% of the positive cases, with HPV31 being the most common at 9.4%, alongside HPV52 at 9.4% as well.
 This distribution of HPV types highlights the importance of understanding the specific strains present in a population, as different HPV types have varying associations with cervical cancer risk.
 These findings align with previous research that emphasizes the prevalence of low-risk HPV types in various populations.
 For example, studies have shown that low-risk types like HPV6 and HPV11 are commonly associated with benign lesions such as genital warts, while high-risk types like HPV16 and HPV18 are more strongly linked to cervical cancer (Dom-Chima et al., 2023).
 The relatively high prevalence of low-risk types in this study suggests that while these strains may not directly contribute to cervical cancer, they still play a role in the overall HPV landscape and should be monitored in screening programs.

-The analysis of the relationship between HPV types and cytodiagnosis further underscores the significance of type-specific screening and management strategies.
+The analysis of the relationship between HPV types and cytodiagnosis further underscores the significance of type-specific screening and management strategies please rephase the sentence.
 The study found a statistically significant association between high-risk HPV types and cytological abnormalities, with specific types such as HPV31 and HPV35 linked to low-grade squamous intraepithelial lesions (LGSIL).
 This finding is consistent with other studies that have reported similar associations between high-risk HPV types and abnormal cytology (Martinelli et al., 2019).
 The identification of these associations emphasizes the need for targeted screening strategies that consider the specific HPV types present in a population, as this can inform clinical management and intervention efforts.
 Additionally, the findings on HPV co-infection in relation to cytodiagnosis reveal a statistically significant association, with the majority of samples showing no HPV detected and normal cytology observed in 86.9% of cases.

 The analysis of single nucleotide polymorphisms (SNPs) in various HPV sequences from this study reveals several notable nonsynonymous mutations that may have implications for viral function and pathogenicity.
 These mutations were identified in strains of HPV11, HPV31, HPV33, HPV35, HPV52, HPV58, HPV66, and HPV81.
 The presence of these mutations underscores the genetic diversity present in HPV strains and highlights the potential for these changes to affect viral behavior and pathogenicity.
 The identification of nonsynonymous mutations in HPV strains aligns with findings from other studies that have reported genetic variations in HPV genomes.
 For instance, Guo et al. (2018) found that specific mutations in the HPV genome were associated with an increased risk of cervical cancer.
 Similarly, Emeribe et al. (2021) reported the presence of genetic variations in HPV16 and HPV18 strains isolated from cervical cancer cases in Nigeria.
 These findings emphasize the importance of understanding the genetic diversity of HPV strains and its potential implications for disease progression and clinical management.